Trainee Geisha (Maiko) Kyoto Japan

 In the Heian period (794- 1185) women of the Japanese wore up to 25 layers of kimonos, making movement virtually impossible.
 The kosode, the short sleeved kimono that is standard nowadays, started off as the bottom layer, that is, the underwear, of Heian court kimono.

+those Ofuro found at Onsen.
 Taking a bath has always been an integral part of Japanese life.
 In the past, Japanese people enjoyed the daily ritual with their friends and neighbours in a public bath (the sento) or in a hot spring bath (the onsen).
 It was not until the middle of this century that the provision of a water supply made it possible for most people to have a private Ofuro, although the onsen and the sento remain popular for many Japanese people.

 Sumo or Sumo wrestling is a traditional Japanese contact sport.
 Sumo still remains popular in Japan today where the top sumo wrestlers are well paid.